DanielXMoore/Civet/civet.dev/reference.md

 <Playground>
 fs from fs
 {basename, dirname} from path
-metadata from ./package.json assert type: 'json'
+metadata from ./package.json with type: 'json'
 </Playground>

 ### Import Like Object Destructuring